Kevin Borich Express

-Kevin Borich Express are an Australian rock band formed in 1976 by the New Zealand born Kevin Borich.
+Kevin Borich Express are an Australian rock band formed in 1976 by the New Zealand-born Kevin Borich.

-After the demise of New Zealand's successful band The La De Das, Borich moved to Australia and formed the group Kevin Borich Express.
+After the demise of New Zealand's successful band the La De Da's, Borich moved to Australia and formed the group Kevin Borich Express.
 It featured Harry Brus on bass guitar (ex-Blackfeather) and Barry Harvey on drums (Wild Cherries, Chain).
 They recorded a track, "The End of Me", before the line-up changed and Reuben San Fiansco took up bass guitar and Gil Matthews replaced Harvey on drums.
 Subsequent line-ups were typically a three piece with a succession of bass guitarist and drummers.
 They released their debut single, "Goin' Somewhere", in October using Fiansco and John Annas on drums, and followed this up with recording and releasing the band's debut album, Celebration! in 1977, replacing the bass part with riff master Tim Partridge (Mighty Kong, The Johnny Rocco Band).
 The album was critically acclaimed by the media and peaked in the top 30 on the Australian Music Charts.

 In early 1977, Kevin Borich Express supported UK rock guitarist Jeff Beck, and later that year released their second album, Lonely One.
 This was followed in October with a Rockarena tour supporting Fleetwood Mac, Carlos Santana and Little River Band.
 Kevin Borich was invited to perform with Carlos Santana twice.
 Kevin Borich Express earned a support tour to the US with Australian heavy rockers AC/DC.

 The Express then featured John Annas, Paul Christie and Tim Shafer, with this line-up recording the album No Turning Back, which was released in March 1979 and featured the hit title track of the same name.
 The album first charted on 19 March 1979, peaked at 48th position in Australia and stayed in the charts for nine weeks.

 Tim Partridge and John Annas returned after Christie and Shafer moved on to other projects.
 Together with Borich they recorded another album, Live!, recorded by Australian broadcaster DoubleJJ which had recently acquired new mobile studio equipment and recorded two live performances in Melbourne Victoria and Wollongong New South Wales.